 Q: What is a Hot Tub Filter?

 A: Yes there are 3 main types.
 The 3 main different types of hot tub filter systems are:

-- Cartridge Filters
+- Cartridge Filters.

-- Sand Filters
+- Sand Filters.

-- Diatomaceous Earth Filters
+- Diatomaceous Earth Filters.

-Cartridge filters are usually cheaper and much easier to maintain than other types of filters.
+This type of filter is usually cheaper and much easier to maintain than other types of filters.
 They are the most common and are, by far, the most popular.

 This version of a filter system does not work as well as other types and absorbs the least amount of dirt.
-However, it is very popular among hot tub owners looking for a completely natural way to keep the water filtered.
+However, it is very popular among hot tub owners looking for a completely natural way to keep their water filtered.

 Diatomaceous Earth Filters

 This is a very common form of filtration that is almost as popular as the cartridge filter.
 Some cartridge filters also contain this type of filter dust as part of their configuration.

 Q: How Long Do Hot Tub Filters Last?

 A: Again, this all depends on the brand, make and model of your filter.
-But it can take between two and five years.
+But the average is between 1-2 years.
 However, the instruction manual of your filter should give you more precise information.
 Replace the hot tub filters immediately if it falls apart during cleaning.

 Q: Hot Tub Filter Replacement Frequency?

-One of the main causes of hot tub filter problems is forgetting to replace the filter at the right time.
-It is important to know how often the filter cartridges change and how often the filter should be replaced.
-Keeping up with these changes will keep your hot tub and filter much longer and you will enjoy better water quality with each bath.
+This is why it’s important to know how often the filter cartridges need changing and how often the filter should be replaced.
+Keeping up with these changes will keep your hot tub and filter working effectively for much longer.

 Q: How Can I Change My Hot Tub Filter?